hornpondbrook/image.intensity.service/README.md

 ### Communication Flow

 1. A user uploads an image via the web interface or by calling the `POST /intensity` REST endpoint.
-2. The **API Gateway** receives the HTTP request, validates it, and extracts the image data.
+2. The **API Gateway** receives the HTTP request, validates it, extracts the image data and generate cache key of SHA-256 hash based on the image data.
-3. The Gateway makes a gRPC call to the **Image Processor** service, sending the image data using Protocol Buffers for
+3. The Gateway first check the cache with the key to see if the image has already been processed, if yes, the result will be retrieved from the cache and sent to client, for cache miss, it makes a gRPC call to the **Image Processor** service, sending the image data using Protocol Buffers for efficient serialization.
-efficient serialization.
 4. The **Image Processor** calculates the average intensity and returns the result to the Gateway.
 5. The **API Gateway** formats the result into a JSON response and sends it back to the client.